 We’re also utilized the same concept by road tripping Australia with our 2 daughters – one of the most expensive countries in the world.
 Little money saved, but we’re working online to cover our costs and turn every day into a play day.

 It’s the BEST strategy to live a life of travel and experience different cultures.
 Most of us have to work for a living and we need money to travel.
-Why not combine the two?
+Why not combine work and travel?

 Why we love the working holiday visa strategy: